HEATER FURNACE REPLACEMENT

 Warranty on Furnace Replacement

-Most furnaces on the market come with a 10 year parts warranty.
-If you chose to have us install a Daikin furnace, it comes with a 12 year parts warranty.
-This means, with documented maintenance, (filter changes) if a part in your new heater fails, expect the manufacture to give you the part for free.
+Most furnaces on the market come with a 10-year parts warranty.
+If you chose to have us install a Daikin furnace, it comes with a 12-year parts warranty.
+This means, with documented maintenance, (filter changes) if a part in your new heater fails, expect the manufacturer to give you the part for free.
 You will unfortunately need to pay your service professional the labor to install the part.
-For this reason, Thomson Air Conditioning provides a 5 year labor warranty on all central furnaces that we install.
-We stand by our product and our installation, and want you to have complete peace of mind when it comes to your newly installed furnace.
+For this reason, Thomson Air Conditioning provides a 5-year labor warranty on all central furnaces that we install.
+We stand by our product and our installation and want you to have complete peace of mind when it comes to your newly installed furnace.

 Better Comfort AND Added Efficiency (No Joke)

-AFUE (Annual Fuel Utilization Efficiency) is the rating for gas fired furnaces.
+AFUE (Annual Fuel Utilization Efficiency) is the rating for gas-fired furnaces.
 Think of it as gas mileage.
 It’s a basic fuel economy rating that says what percentage of consumed fuel is directly converted to heat.
 And the remaining percentage is waste.
-For example: A furnace with a rating of 80% AFUE perfectly converts 8 out of every 10 gallons of fuel into heat.
-By logical conclusion, the higher the AFUE rating, the more fuel efficient the furnace.
-There is no perfectly 100% efficient furnace out there on the market, However there are furnaces with ratings above 95-96% which is pretty great.
+For example, A furnace with a rating of 80% AFUE perfectly converts 8 out of every 10 gallons of fuel into heat.
+In the logical conclusion, the higher the AFUE rating, the more fuel-efficient the furnace.
+There is no perfectly 100% efficient furnace out there on the market, However, there are furnaces with ratings above 95-96% which is pretty great.
 Take a quick look at this EnergySavvy.com article on the added comfort and cost savings benefits of upgrading your home’s heating furnace.

 The only downside to these extremely efficient furnaces is moisture.
 Moisture is the byproduct of complete combustion.
-Most homes don’t already have a way for condensed moisture to leave the home, so this becomes an issue needing a remedy.
-Also, the flue venting in most homes is not water tight, and therefore must be changed at the time of furnace installation.
-This can increase the cost of your installation, since the surrounding infrastructure of your home may need to be upgraded to accommodate a condensing, water producing, high efficiency furnace.
+Most homes don’t already have a way for condensed moisture to leave home, so this becomes an issue needing a remedy.
+Also, the flue venting in most homes is not watertight, therefore must be changed at the time of furnace installation.
+This can increase the cost of your installation, since the surrounding infrastructure of your home may need to be upgraded to accommodate a condensing, water-producing, high-efficiency furnace.

-In conclusion, look no further than Thomson AC for your furnace replacement needs in the Southern California area..
-Call us at (562) 201-3014 and we will get you scheduled up with a FREE no pressure, no hassle consultation.
-We will provide you with an estimate on site, and get you on your way to enjoying energy efficient warmth.
+In conclusion, look no further than Thomson Air Conditioning for your furnace replacement needs in Southern California Area.
+Call us at (562) 201-3014 and we will get you scheduled up with a FREE no pressure, no-hassle consultation.
+We will provide you with an estimate on-site, and get you on your way to enjoying energy-efficient warmth.